 - 1.2.2 Employees will receive appropriate briefing on the principles and procedures of the Code of Practice.
-Information may be included in briefing or training materials produced by the System Operator for relevant long-term planning, capacity planning and customer relationship roles. - 1.2.3 The Code of Practice will be published on Network Rail's website.
+Information is to be included where appropriate in briefing or training materials produced by the System Operator for relevant long-term planning, capacity planning and customer relationship roles. - 1.2.3 The Code of Practice will be published on Network Rail's website.